WordPress/gutenberg/docs/contributors/code/how-to-get-your-pull-request-reviewed.md

 Ping commenters of related issues, previous committers, and tech leads.

-Bring it up on [WP.org slack](https://make.wordpress.org/core/tag/core-editor-agenda/).
+Bring it up on the #core-editor channel of the WordPress.org slack.
+The easiest way to get feedback is to speak out during the [open floor section](https://make.wordpress.org/core/tag/core-editor-agenda/) of the weekly [Core Editor meeting](/docs/getting-started/README.md).

 Assign relevant labels, milestones, and projects (or ask someone).